-More and more OEMs are studying the in-wheel motor driven vehicle.
-One of the in-wheel motor driven vehicle key technologies is multi-motor torque distribution and control.
-This paper proposes a direct yaw moment control strategy to improve 4 in-wheel electric vehicle handling and stability.
+More and more OEMs are interested in in-wheel-motor drive vehicles.
+One of the in-wheel-motor drive vehicle key technologies is multi-motor torque distribution.
+A direct yaw moment control strategy for torque distribution was introduced in this paper to improve 4 in-wheel-motor electric vehicle’s handling and stability.
 The control method consists of three components: feedback control based on target yaw rate, feedforward control based on current lateral acceleration and deceleration control based on under/oversteer situation.
-Feedback control is used to follow the driver’s target yaw rate and improve the vehicle yaw rate response and stability.
-The target yaw rate is calculated by two-freedom vehicle model and limited by lateral acceleration and vehicle current steering condition.
-So we don’t need the vehicle side slip angle or road adhesion coefficient information to prevent excessive target yaw rate, which are very different to obtain.
-The feedforward control is used to reduce the vehicle understeer characteristic when accelerating in a curve and increase the vehicle yaw rate.
-The deceleration control can reduce the driven torque of each motor to slow down the vehicle when in critical steering condition.
-The proposed control strategy was verified on a 4 in-wheel motor electric vehicle and the experiment result indicated that it can reduce vehicle understeer characteristic in steady steering condition, improve vehicle yaw rate response in transient steering condition and enhance vehicle steering stability in critical steering condition.
-Furthermore, it is able to achieve an “on-the-rail” feeling that is quick, linear, and highly stable, which can increase the driving fun.
+Feedback control is used to make vehicle’s real yaw rate following the driver’s target yaw rate and improve vehicle yaw rate response and stability.
+The target yaw rate is calculated by 2DOF vehicle model and limited by lateral acceleration and vehicle current steering condition.
+The feedforward control is used to increase the vehicle yaw rate gain and reduce the vehicle understeer characteristic when accelerating in a curve.
+The deceleration control can reduce the driving torque of each motor to slow down the vehicle when in critical steering condition.
+The proposed control strategy was verified by an in-wheel-motor drive electric vehicle test and the experiment result showed that it can reduce vehicle understeer characteristic in steady steering condition, improve vehicle yaw rate response in transient steering condition and enhance vehicle steering stability in critical steering condition.